NoleStites/STEM-REx/AI_DOT_Files/classical_vs_quantum_bit.md

 |   0   |        |
 |   1   |        |

-> - We don't know the value of the output until we measure it, similar to flipping a
+[//]: # (We don't know the value of the output until we measure it, similar to flipping a coin.)
-> coin.
-> - Recall that the output values must meet the Normalization Constraint.
+[//]: # (Recall that the output values must meet the Normalization Constraint.)